- Past Emergencies

-The Americares team is working on phase 2 of this project in order to ensure that as many of those identified patients as possible receive some form of care.
-This could include counseling with a Female Community Health Volunteer, referral to a health post or district hospital for more specialized care or medication.
+The Americares team then went on to phase 2 of this project in order to ensure that as many of those identified patients as possible receive some form of care.
+This included counseling with a Female Community Health Volunteer, referral to a health post or district hospital for more specialized care or medication.
 The project also works with newly elected local government officials sensitizing them on mental health issues and advocating to mainstream these issues at the local level for its long-term sustainability.

 A formal evaluation of the first phase of the program showed that depression and anxiety levels of people in the intervention group decreased significantly, as compared to a control group - 34.4% decrease for depression and 45.59% decrease for anxiety.

 “After this training I am capable to save the life of a girl who planned to attempt suicide.
 I felt this was my greatest achievement in my lifetime and I was proud to be an FCHV and happy to be involved in this training.”